 The Right Place For Your Needs

-When you suffer from conditions affecting your ears, nose and throat, you are not at your best.
-Our staff at Ear, Nose and Throat are committed to enhancing your day-to-day life by providing pediatric and adult patients with a broad range of medical and surgical treatments.
-Dr. Cheryl Varner, a board certified Otolaryngologist, and her team provide you and your family with expert care.
-Allow us to help you manage conditions such as; sinus infections, tonsil and adenoid problems, allergies, nasal airway obstruction, voice problems, ear infections, hearing loss, and other ear problems.
+Sheridan Memorial Hospital’s Ear, Nose & Throat clinic offers compassionate, specialized care to diagnose and treat a broad range of conditions.
+When you suffer from ailments affecting your ears, nose, and throat, you are not at your best.
+Our Ear, Nose and Throat staff are committed to enhancing your day-to-day life by providing pediatric and adult patients with a broad range of medical and surgical treatments.
+Allow us to help you manage conditions such as sinus infections, tonsil and adenoid problems, allergies, nasal airway obstruction, voice problems, ear infections, hearing loss, balance disorders, and other ear problems.

 Otolaryngologists medically and surgically treat a variety of conditions affecting the ears, nose, and throat as well as commonly related conditions such as allergic disease in both pediatric and adult patients.
 As a member of the American Academy of Otolaryngic Allergy, our provider receives support through education, research, and advocacy to enhance her knowledge and skill in the care of allergic patients.

 - Allergy testing and shots — learn more here

 - Ear infections (otitis)

 - Earaches, dizziness and vertigo

 - Eardrum perforations and repair (Tympanoplasty)

 - Swimmer’s ear (bacteria inside the ear canal)

 - Nasal airway obstruction